smallest-quark/arr-on-deck/README.md

 In `Settings > Advanced` look for the `Network` section and set the `Network interface` to `wg0` (wireguard).

-In `Settings > Bittorent` you may enable `Seeding limits` if you like, but don't choose `Remove torrent`, because Sonarr or Radarr need it to stay inside the download client.
-It may be removed before they have imported it.
+In `Settings > Bittorent` you may enable `Seeding limits` if you like, but don't choose `Remove torrent`, as with that option, downloads may be removed before Sonarr or Radarr had a chance to import them.
 Instead, choose `Stop torrent`.

 If you chose the Vuetorrent UI during the `setup.sh` go to `Settings > WebUI`:
 1. Check `Use alternative WebUI`